Deborah's gut healing journey with kefir

 As I've got older and wiser I believe we all know our inner truth about what's going on for us if we stop to notice, but at 26 I didn't understand why my digestion wasn't working normally.
 When medical professionals and experts could not treat /help me, I did try to figure out what was going on to help myself.
-It is difficult for me to admit that I was feeling stressed age 26, being a single parent, trying to cope with a demanding job as a sales rep, having to use childminders, be on time for school runs, etc because I felt I had to be able to do these things.
-I had an idea that my problems were in my head - I would never have called them mental health issues - because I think until recently mental health has a negative stigma attached to it.
+It is difficult for me to admit that I was feeling stressed age 26, being a single parent, trying to cope with a demanding job as a sales rep, having to use childminders, be on time for school runs, etc... because I felt I had to be able to do these things.
+I had an idea that my problems were in my head - I would never have called them mental health issues - because I think until recently mental health had a negative stigma attached to it.
 I would have called them emotional issues.
 But at that time I didn't understand the biological and physiological effect that stress was having on my gut.
 And I didn't appreciate that it was up to me, my choice or responsibility, to do something about my stress.
-I didn't notice that I probably rushed meals, ate on the hoof, perhaps not always made the best food choices.
+I didn't notice that I probably rushed meals, ate on the go, and perhaps not always made the best food choices.
 I didn't appreciate that in my job I was putting myself under pressure and that was unfortunately making me ill.
 I had always been healthy, fit and well growing up - never sick and could not comprehend what was going on with my gut now!

 I started reading up about stress - but in truth it has taken me many years since getting well to really understand what stress is doing to my body!
-I didn't know about cortisone or adrenaline - that these are the stress hormones.
+I didn't know about cortisone or adrenaline - that these were stress hormones.
 I was more interested in trying to manage my symptoms so I could keep living my life as it was - which gradually increased to daily diarrhoea, cramps and bloating - my tummy usually looked big and felt solid!